sakuli/Docs/content/writing_tests/webtests.md

 # Web tests

-For DOM based testing most of the functions from [Sahi tests](https://sahipro.com/docs/sahi-apis/) can be used (please note that Sakuli only implements the open source APIs).
+For DOM based testing most of the functions from <a href="https://sahipro.com/docs/sahi-apis/" target="_blank">Sahi tests</a> can be used (please note that Sakuli only implements the open source APIs).

-The main difference between Sakuli v1 and Sakuli v2 is the usage of [Promises](https://developers.google.com/web/fundamentals/primers/promises) in the action API, meaning that you have to `await` a click for example.
+The main difference between Sakuli v1 and Sakuli v2 is the usage of <a href="https://developers.google.com/web/fundamentals/primers/promises" target="_blank">Promises</a> in the action API, meaning that you have to `await` a click for example.

 On the other hand, element selectors remain synchronized functions but will not do the actual DOM fetching anymore.
 While an expression like `var $e=_link('Sakuli')` did an actual DOM-access in Sakuli v1.x, it returns a kind of abstract query for an element now.
 So, action can fetch this element whenever it is required.